Majorana-magnon interactions in topological Shiba chains: Technical details of numerical calculations

-The trivial zero mode is obtained by fine tuning $\epsilon'_0$ at the last site, while $\epsilon_0$ at other sites remain unperturbed in Fig.~\ref{Fig:TotalSpin} and Fig.~\ref{Fig:Susceptibility}.
+The trivial zero mode is obtained by fine tuning $\epsilon'_0$ at the last site, while $\epsilon_0$ at other sites remains unperturbed in Fig.~\ref{Fig:TotalSpin} and Fig.~\ref{Fig:Susceptibility}.
 For the trivial phase with $\epsilon_0 = +0.13$, we set $\epsilon'_0 = -0.0668511$ since it is the point where the Pfaffian of $\mathcal{H}_\mathrm{eff}$ changes sign.
 Similarly, we set $\epsilon'_0 = 0.0334011$ for the trivial phase with $\epsilon_0 = -0.2$ in Fig.~\ref{Fig:AnotherTrivial}.
-The reason for choosing these two $\epsilon_0$ values for the two trivial phases is that their $\Delta_{\rm eff}$ are comparable to the one in the topological phase, which ensures the fair comparison.
+The reason why we choose these two $\epsilon_0$ values for the two trivial phases is that their $\Delta_{\rm eff}$ are comparable to the one in the topological phase, which ensures a fair comparison.
 As the normalization factor in Eq.~\eqref{Eq:NormalizationFactor} depends on $\alpha = \sqrt{(\Delta-\epsilon_0)/(\Delta+\epsilon_0)}$, we should normalize the YSR wavefunction with the specific value of $\epsilon_0$ at each site.
 In Fig.~\ref{Fig:Disorders}, we add the disorders randomly site by site in the topological regime.
-As the zero mode in the trivial phase relies on the fine-tune of the last site, the disorders are added randomly to all sites except the last one, which will slightly enlarge the value of the fine-tuned zero mode.
-This effect is negligible for the realizations whose lowest energy is still smaller than the resolution, i.e., $\eta = 1\times 10^{-3}$ and $\mathrm{d}\omega = 0.5\eta$.
-To calculate the magnonic spectra shown in Fig.~\ref{Fig:MagnonicSpectrum}, we adopt the parameters along the $[1\bar{1}1]$ direction in Fig.S8 of Ref.~\cite{Kuster2022NonMajorana} , namely $J^\mathrm{ex}_1 = -7.47/2$, $J^\mathrm{ex}_2 = -1.95/2$, $D_1 = -0.07/2$, $D_2 = -0.01/2$, $K_z = 0.19*2$, $S=2$ and $H=0$.
+As the zero mode in the trivial phase relies on the fine tuning of the last site, the disorders are randomly added to all sites except the last one.
+In contrast to the robust Majorana zero mode, the added disorders will slightly enlarge the value of the fine-tuned zero mode.
+For the trivial zero modes that are lifted to be larger than the resolution, $\eta = 1\times 10^{-3}$ and $\mathrm{d}\omega = 0.5\eta$, we can directly distinguish them from Majorana zero modes by different resonance peaks of the parity-dependent spin susceptibility.
+To maintain a fair comparison, we focus on the trivial zero modes which are still smaller than the resolution, and differentiate them from Majorana zero modes by the visibility.
+To calculate the magnonic spectra shown in Fig.~\ref{Fig:MagnonicSpectrum}, we adopt the parameters along the $[1\bar{1}1]$ direction in Fig.~S8 of Ref.~\cite{Kuster2022NonMajorana} , namely $J^\mathrm{ex}_1 = -7.47/2$ meV, $J^\mathrm{ex}_2 = -1.95/2$ meV, $D_1 = -0.07/2$ meV, $D_2 = -0.01/2$ meV, $K_z = 0.19\times 2$ meV, $S=2$, and $H=0$.
+More numerical details can be found in Ref.~\cite{Note10}.